prrvchr/gContactOOo/README.md

 - Integration and use of the new Hsqldb v2.5.1.

-- Writing of a new [Replicator interface](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py), launched in the background (python Thread) responsible for:
+- Writing of a new [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py) interface, launched in the background (python Thread) responsible for:

     - Perform the necessary procedures when creating a new user (initial Pull).

-- Writing of a new [DataBase interface](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/database.py), responsible for making all calls to the database.
+- Writing of a new [DataBase](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/database.py) interface, responsible for making all calls to the database.

 - Many other fix...

 ### What remains to be done for version 0.0.5

-- Write the implementation Pull Change and Push Change in the new [Replicator interface](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py)
+- Write the implementation Pull Change and Push Change in the new [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py) interface.

 - Add new language for internationalization...